Gaming disorder is listed by WHO. But will it make any difference in the US?

 “Addiction is not about winning.
 Addiction is about staying in action,” he said.

-The Entertainment Software Association was preparing a statement but in the past has fought against any classification of gaming addiction.
+The Entertainment Software Association has fought against any classification of gaming addiction.

-"Legitimate science, objective research and common sense all prove video games are not addictive," the association said in a recent statement to NBC News.
-"By misusing the word addiction, which is a medical term, society demeans real compulsive behaviors, like alcoholism and drug abuse, which deserve treatment, compassion and care."
+"It is extremely important to note that the proposed draft circulating is not final and it is still under discussion and review," the organization said in a statement.
+It claimed that there is debate in the medical community about the designation.

+Jen MacLean, executive director of the International Game Developers Association, also attacked the WHO move.

 "That’s over 3 million children making serious damage to their lives because of the way in which they are gaming," he said.